symandria/SpaceWar/Documentation/AIStates/TDD.md

 - **Breaking Test Isolation**: Tests should not depend on each other
 - **Testing Implementation Details**: Focus on behavior, not how it's implemented

+## Creating Non-Fragile Code with TDD

+- **Interface-Based Design**: Code to interfaces rather than concrete implementations
+- **Dependency Injection**: Pass dependencies rather than creating them internally
+- **Composition Over Inheritance**: Prefer composition for more flexible designs
+- **Single Responsibility**: Each class should have one reason to change
+- **Small, Focused Classes**: Smaller classes are easier to test and maintain
+- **Testable Constraints**: Don't rely on static methods, global state, or time-dependent code

 ## Transitioning to Other States

 When you encounter an issue that needs a different approach: